 At the beginning of the tour the guides passed out heavy hooded storm jackets but our lower bodies got totally soaked.
 For about an hour, all you could do was hold on and keep your head down.
 When we finally returned to the marina, I poured a quarter-inch of water out of my sneakers – they’re still drying.

 We saw several blue whales (identified by our guides) – first their blow spouts and later their massive bodies and baleens.
 Blue whales are the largest animals on earth.

 I was the only American in the group.
-One French woman was upset and scared and complained when we arrived back at the harbor.
+One French woman was frightened and complained when we arrived back at the harbor.
 Several people got sick.
 I was thoroughly chilled and headed back to my hotel for a hot shower and coffee.

 My photos are not remarkable, but sights from the small low-in-the water boat were spectacular memories.
 Despite getting soaked, I thoroughly enjoyed the experience.